athertahir/deep-learning-time-series-forecasting/chapter_12/Lab10.md

 ```

-dataset.

 We can see that the best result was an RMSE of about 1,672 sales.
 A
 naive model achieved
 an RMSE of 1841.15 sales on this problem, suggesting that the best
-performing ETS model is
+performing ETS model is skillful.

-skillful.
 We can unpack the configuration of the best performing model
 as follows:

 - Trend: Additive

 - Damped: False

 - Seasonal: Additive

 - Seasonal Periods: 12